facebookresearch/Replica-Dataset/README.md

 ## Replica SDK

 ### Setup
-The Replica SDK can be compiled using the build script via
+After installing the dependencies of [Pangolin](https://github.com/stevenlovegrove/Pangolin), the Replica SDK can be compiled using the build script via
 ```
 git submodule update --init
 ./build.sh